CrabLabsLLC/BusinessCard/README.md

 ## Dependencies

-To modify or inspect the source you need [KiCad > 8.0](https://www.kicad.org/download/) as we;l as the KiCad standard library
+To modify or inspect the source you need [KiCad > 8.0](https://www.kicad.org/download/) as well as the KiCad standard library